The Global Health 2030 group was created in October 2016. It brings together personalities who have long been involved in global health issues.

 Eric Fleutelot was made Knight of the National Order of Merit in 2007.

-Frédéric Goyet is a doctor, specialist in public health, currently HIV-STI-Hepatitis Referent of the ARS Ile de France.
+Frédéric Goyet is a doctor, specialist in public health, currently HIV-STI-Hepatitis and sexual health Referent of the ARS Ile de France.

 Professor Kazatchkine holds Honorary Doctorates from the Imperial College in London, the Université Libre de Bruxelles and the Catholic University of Leuven.
-He is an Officer of the Legion of Honour and the National Order of Merit and Officer of National Orders of Senegal, Mali, Burkina Faso, Ivory Coast and Uzbekistan.
+He is an Officer of the Legion of Honour and the National Order of Merit.

 Mathieu Lamiaux is an Associate Director in the Paris office of the Boston Consulting Group.
 He is responsible for the Healthcare center of expertise in Western Europe and South America.
 Mathieu Lamiaux is also a key member of the Marketing, Sales & Pricing and Global Advantage Committee.

 He also coordinates BCG’s Global Health activities in Europe and works closely with the WHO, the Global Fund and private partners in the fight against HIV/AIDS, tuberculosis and malaria.

 A graduate of HEC Entrepreneurs, Mathieu Lamiaux previously worked for the Agence Française de Développement in Cameroon and Equatorial Guinea.

 Lelio Marmora has worked in international development for more than 30 years.
 He is a member of the Board of the MTV Foundation (London, UK), a Non-Executive Independent Director of Orasure Technologies (Bethlehem, USA), and sits in several public and private strategic advisory groups in global large-scale investments.
 Since 2022, he is also a guest lecturer at the Peking University (Beijing, China).